K3NTAW/wichtel-app/README.md

 ## Features

+- ✅ **Authentication** - Sign up/Sign in to track your groups
+- ✅ **My Groups Dashboard** - See all groups you created or joined
-- ✅ Create shareable groups (no login required)
+- ✅ Create shareable groups (works with or without login)
 - ✅ Join groups with a share code
 - ✅ Participants provide name and answer questions (hobbies, interests, etc.)
 - ✅ Random Wichtel assignment algorithm
-- ✅ View your assigned Wichtel with their answers
+- ✅ View assigned Wichtel with their answers
+- ✅ Automatic participant detection when logged in

 ## Setup